makeabilitylab/physcomp/electronics/variable-resistors.md

 ### Potentiometers as analog joysticks

-In fact, potentiometers have a long history as game controllers.
+Potentiometers have a long history as game controllers.
 In our hardware kits, we often include a 2-axis joystick like [this one](https://learn.parallax.com/tutorials/language/propeller-c/propeller-c-simple-devices/joystick) from Parallax ([$6.95 on Adafruit](https://www.adafruit.com/product/245)).

 ![](assets/images/Parallax2AxisJoystickWithTwoEmbeddedPotentiometers.png)
 **Figure.** The [Parallax 2-Axis Joystick](https://learn.parallax.com/tutorials/language/propeller-c/propeller-c-simple-devices/joystick) has two embedded 10 kΩ potentiometers, one for each axis.
 You can see a video demo [here](https://youtu.be/SXtPGAu4MMw).